topikachu/ev3dev/Getting-started-v2.md

 * [[Mac OS X|Connecting via USB on Mac OS X]]
 * [[Windows|Connecting via USB on Windows]]

-## Step 7: First Things to do with ev3dev
+## Step 7: First things to do with ev3dev

 Here are some suggestions of some things you should do to get your EV3 setup.